Baba Yaga Music Home » Many-Colored-Land » Pre-Shrinking Fabric

 Pre-Shrinking is Essential

-But since you are NOT buying the costume you are making, why not treat yourself to a long, happy relationship with your new costume piece and take a little time to pre-shrink.
+In any event, why not treat yourself to a long, happy relationship with your new costume piece and take a little time to pre-shrink.
 The US Extension Service states that 3% shrinkage will cause a garment to shrink ONE SIZE.
 Some fabrics will shrink up to 10%!
-(Hey, do I see ANOTHER reason garment makers don't want to pre-shrink their fabric?)
+If YOU do the preshrinking, then you have the option of washing it or dry cleaning it!

 There ARE fabrics that are problematic when washed, especially if fragile or if you don't know how to dry them properly.
-For those fabrics, I suggest you cut a 4-6" square (square with the selvages), finish the edges, and then wash and dry it the way you intend to handle it in the future.
+I would be suspicious of ornamented or embroidered fabric as well.
+Wool, for instance is likely to both shrink AND felt.
+For fabrics whose reaction to washing is unknown, cut a 4-6" square (square with the selvages), finish the edges, and then wash and dry it the way you intend to handle it in the future.

 1. Hand-wash in cool water and air dry flat on a supported surface is commonly considered to be the gentlest way to clean.
 But make SURE you rinse well!